velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Two-oh-two, base, we're gonna need to run some metrics against central," the soldier murmurs into her radio in Kaparttu, flashing Sashuan a grateful smile.
 "Got a runner at twenty one twenty three."
 There's a pause, then: *"copy two-oh-two, ready to receive."*

-The other soldier unholsters a bioscanner from her belt, pressing the woman's thumb against a pad and then aiming a digital imager at the her retina, forcing her eyelid open when she tries to squeeze her eyes shut.
+The other soldier unholsters a bioscanner from her belt, pressing the woman's thumb against a pad and then aiming an imager at the her retina, forcing her eyelid open when she tries to squeeze her eyes shut.
 The device chirps, and the soldier glances at her compatriot, whose hand moves to her radio.
 Moments later, a voice comes through urgently.
 "Base, two-oh-two, is subject secure?"

 "Subject is secure."

 The dispatcher sounds relieved.
 "We've got two detainers on her.
 One for absence without leave from place of registration during curfew, one for suspicion of attempted arson at the Free Khmai administrative complex.
 Hold your position; we're bringing her in.
 Base out."

 The Sisterhood soldier lets out a low whistle.
-"Attempted arson, hey?" she says, looking Parakeet up and down.
+"Attempted arson, hey?" she says in Zia Ţai, looking Parakeet up and down.
 "That ring any bells, *comrade?"*

 "You've been a very naughty girl, Parakeet," Sashuan taunts, twisting her arm even further until she cries out in pain.
 "If that is your real name.
 You could have killed a lot of people, Par.
 Good, innocent people."